 Program Specific Eligibility Requirements

 See the How to Apply page for general CLIC eligibility criteria.

 Apply with your home university to receive your travel grant.

 Complete an application with the China Scholarship Council.

-Complete an application form with the host university and send it to Jessie Zhang (firstname.lastname@example.org).
+Complete an registration form with the host university and send it to Jessie Zhang (firstname.lastname@example.org).

 Deadlines vary for Canadian universities.
 Check with your home university CLIC contact.

 If this program is not available at your university, contact your home university CLIC liaison and see if they can add it!